araalinetworks/api/doc/source/assessmentreport.rst

 1. Number of zones (or kubernetes clusters) = 1
 2. Number of apps (or kubernetes namespaces) = 6
-3. Number of intenal services (not publicly visible) = 24
+3. Number of internal services (not publicly visible) = 24
 4. Number of external services consumed = 27
 5. Number of services provided (publicly exposed) = 29